derronsamuel29/healthcare-analytics-agent/README.md

 ## 🎯 Project Objective

-The goal of this project is to make healthcare data analysis more accessible through a natural-language interface.
+The goal of this project is to demonstrate how an AI-agent-style architecture can be applied to healthcare data analytics.

+The current version uses a rule-based natural-language-to-SQL layer, with a modular architecture designed to support future LLM integration.

 Instead of writing SQL manually, users can ask questions such as: